 Holding this foreigner ID card will give you a lot of advantages.
 Some of them are:

-In addition, some regular checking is often done by the government to make sure that all foreigners who stay in Indonesia have the appropriate documents to stay and work legally in this country.
-Make sure that you always ask for a surat tugas or letter of assignment, because the checking can only be done with the letter present.
+In addition, the government performs regular check.
+This is to ensure all foreigners in Indonesia have the appropriate documents to stay and work legally in this country.
+Make sure that you always ask for a surat tugas or letter of assignment.
+The checking is only possible with the letter present.

 Often, because you don’t want to keep yourself busy for the overseas travel plan, you create a family passport.
-However, this will cause you some problems, especially when the family members need to travel to different regions at the same time.
-Therefore, the concept of one person one passport is absolutely recommended.
+However, this will cause some problems, especially when the family members need to travel to different regions at the same time.
+Therefore, it is better to have one passport for one person.

 There is a term known as MERP (Multiple exit/re-entry permit).
-Every foreigner holding ITAS and ITAP is willing to leave Indonesia and then return back, he or she is required to apply for a MERP in the nearest immigration office.
+Every foreigner with ITAS and ITAP wanting to leave Indonesia and then return must apply for a MERP.
 The permit is then stamped inside your passport.
 By holding this permit, you can leave and re-enter Indonesia as many as you want as long as the MERP is valid (for 2 years period).

 The caution is when your MERP is expired and you are still outside Indonesia.
-When this happen, your ITAS and ITAP will also be expired and you need to go to the Indonesian embassy to re-apply the whole things.
-Therefore, it is suggested to never underestimate this rule.
+When this happen, your ITAS and ITAP will also expire.
+You need to go to the Indonesian embassy to re-apply the whole things.
+Therefore, never underestimate this rule.